SchniderB/insta-data-parsing/README.md

 ## Aim of the project
 A friend needed to perform statistics on multiple months of Instagram posts of famous football clubs.
-I have therefore established a simple workflow to programmatically extract Instagram posts for a set of accounts of interest for a given time frame.
+I have therefore established a simple workflow to programmatically extract Instagram post metrics, such as the like and comment counts, for a set of accounts of interest for a given time frame.
 This code is a convenience tool that makes use of your active Instagram session to extract the posts without using Instagram's API.
+Please note that the code was written in June 2023 and could at some point not work anymore.

 ## Disclaimer
-Owing to the use of browser's cookies and your own Instagram account to access the posts programmatically, Instgram might notice an unusual activity on your account and temporarily block it.
+Owing to the use of browser's cookies and your own Instagram account to access the posts programmatically, Instagram might notice an unusual activity on your account and temporarily block it.
 I therefore suggest you create a new Instagram account specifically for the extraction, to protect your own account.
-This is script was made to provide publicly available data for a Master thesis, i.e. for an educational purpose, and I will not take any responsibility for any deviant use of my code.
+This script was made to provide publicly available data for a Master thesis, i.e. for an educational purpose, and I will not take any responsibility for any deviant use of my code.

 ## Dependencies